 - 1. Procedures for each entity to coordinate the delivery of covered services to members served by both entities, - 2.
 Mechanisms for resolving problems, - 3.
 Information sharing, - 4.
 Resources each entity commits for the care and support of members mutually served, - 5.
 Procedures to identify and address joint training needs, and - 6.
-Where applicable, procedures to have providers co-located at juvenile detention facilities or other agency locations as directed by AHCCCS.
+Where applicable, procedures to have providers co-located with jails, prisons, and detention facilities or other agency locations as directed by AHCCCS.